bmitchinson/Playlists/README.md

 ### Goals
 - Make my music accessible on any platform: Tidal, Youtube, Soundcloud and Apple Music (Once I can afford their dev fee)
 - Provide a space to showcase and log what music is important to me and why
-- Create a functioning site to demo a service offered to others
+- Create a site to demo a potential service.
-- Showcase just how amazing [Soundizz](https://soundiiz.com) is, use it to request access to their API.
+- Showcase just how amazing [Soundizz](https://soundiiz.com) is, request access to their API.

 ### Learning
 - Creating my own API on GCP